Chapter 7: Scaling Up#

 By the end of this chapter, you will be able to:

-• Compare two proportions and calculate risk difference and relative risk
+• Compare two proportions and calculate risk difference, relative risk, and odds ratios.

 Before You Begin: Beyond Two Groups#

-Chapters 5–6 handled one or two groups.
-Health science routinely compares three or more, or examines whether risk factors are associated with disease outcomes.
-This chapter extends the toolkit in two directions:
+Chapters 5 and 6 handled one or two groups.
+However, health science routinely requires us to compare three or more groups, or to examine whether specific risk factors are associated with disease outcomes.
+This chapter extends your toolkit in two directions:

 1. Three or more continuous groups → One-Way ANOVA